 Nucleic acid amplification (polymerase chain reaction [PCR])–based techniques have been developed to diagnose leptospirosis.
 PCR can confirm the diagnosis rapidly during the early phase of the disease, when leptospires may be present and before antibody titers are detectable, but it requires adequate infrastructure such as appropriate equipment, laboratory space, and skilled personnel.
 In addition, PCR-based techniques are unable to identify the infecting serovar, which reduce their epidemiologic and public health value.

 Dark-field examination of blood or urine has been used to identify leptospires.
 However, this technique cannot be recommended, as it frequently leads to misdiagnosis.

 The most common abnormality on chest radiography is bilateral diffuse airspace disease.
 Chest radiography may also reveal cardiomegaly and pulmonary edema due to myocarditis.
 In patients with alveolar hemorrhage due to pulmonary capillaritis, the lung parenchyma may contain multiple patchy infiltrates.

-Shortly after inoculation and during the incubation period, leptospires are actively replicating in the liver.
+Shortly after inoculation and during the incubation period, leptospires actively replicate in the liver.
 The leptospires then disseminate throughout the body and infect multiple tissues.

-Silver staining and immunofluorescence are used to identify leptospires in the liver, spleen, kidney, CNS, muscles, and heart.
-During this acute phase, histology reveals these organisms without much inflammatory infiltrate.
+Silver staining and immunofluorescence can identify leptospires in the liver, spleen, kidney, CNS, muscles, and heart.
+During the acute phase of leptospirosis, histology reveals these organisms without much inflammatory infiltrate.
 In addition to the finding of leptospires during histologic examination, the pathologic effects of leptospiral toxins are also apparent.
 See the image below.

 Silver stain, liver, fatal human leptospirosis.
 (This image is in the public domain and thus free of any copyright restrictions.
 Courtesy of the Cente....